-Pilot 3 commences on 26 September 2022 and ends on 30 June 2023.
-To ensure the timely processing of referrals and invoices, all referrals of eligible Applicants must be entered in the MSI System on or before 11:59pm AEST on 30 June 2023 for Contracted Assessing Authorities to receive the Referral Fee associated with Pilot 3.
+Pilot 3 commenced on 26 September 2022 and ends on 29 February 2024.
+To ensure timely processing of referrals and invoices, all referrals of eligible Applicants must be entered in the MSI System on or before 11:59pm AEST on 1 December 2023 for Contracted Assessing Authorities to receive the Referral Fee associated with Pilot 3.

-All Employability Assessments, including enrolments in Approved Training, must be completed on or before 11:59pm AEST on 30 June 2023 for the Employability Assessment Provider to receive the respective Assessment, and Administration Fees associated with Pilot 3.
+All Employability Assessments, including enrolments in Approved Training, must be completed on or before 11:59pm AEST on 15 February 2024 for the Employability Assessment Provider to receive the respective Assessment, and Administration Fees associated with Pilot 3.

 Entity Role and responsibilities Contract Manager The person occupying the position of Contract Manager - Skills Assessment Pilots, in the AAPA Team and the contact in the Department for any questions regarding Pilot 3.
 Investigating escalated complaints.
-Can be contacted at AAPA@dese.gov.au.
-Department Entering into Deeds with Contracted Assessing Authorities and the EAP on behalf of the Commonwealth of Australia.
+Can be contacted at AAPA@dewr.gov.au .
+Department • Entering into Deeds with Contracted Assessing Authorities and the EAP on behalf of the Commonwealth of Australia.
 Monitoring Contracted Assessing Authorities' and EAP performance of services under their Deeds and taking appropriate action to address any underperformance or failure to comply with Deed requirements.
-Assessing Authorities Quality Assurance Team • Maintaining communication between Contracted Assessing Authorities, the EAP and the Department. • Providing support and access to reference material to Contracted Assessing Authorities and the EAP to help them deliver Pilot 3.